ethfinex/efx-api-node/README.md

 ### Placing an Order

-Before placing an order, you are required to lock tokens into the Ethfinex Wrapper contracts.
+Before placing an order, you are required to lock tokens into the Ethfinex wrapper contracts.
 This allows for guaranteed execution and ensures Trustless orders can be added directly onto the centralised order book, and matched against trades from centralised users.